T

 +

 English is not widely spoken in Sapporo, especially outside of major tourist areas and hotels.
-While some staff in tourist-facing establishments may speak basic English, it's highly recommended to have a translation app or phrasebook handy.
-Major train stations and airports will have some English signage, but everyday interactions may require non-verbal communication or translation tools.
+While some staff in hotels, train stations, and popular attractions may speak basic English, it's advisable to have a translation app or a phrasebook handy for everyday interactions.
+Learning a few basic Japanese phrases like 'sumimasen' (excuse me) and 'arigato' (thank you) can also be very helpful.

 Can you drink tap water in Sapporo?